ansient0/lwotc/README.md

 Here's a headline list of features of this mod

 ### Podless
-* As soon as you are spotted. every enemy in the map activates.
+* As soon as you are spotted, every enemy in the map activates.
 Enemy count, XCOM HP, and defensive tools are redesigned with that in mind.

 ### Revamped concealment
 * With some exceptions, shared concealment now breaks at the start of the 2nd turn.